David G. Barker

-Through 2011, Barker has written several dozen scientific publications, six books, over 70 popular articles and has published more than 500 images of reptiles in books, journals and periodicals.
+Through 2011, Barker has written several dozen scientific publications, seven books, over 70 popular articles and has published more than 500 images of reptiles in books, journals and periodicals.
 From 1990 through 1993 he additionally served on the editorial board of the magazine Zoo Life.
 In 1989, Barker was awarded Grand Prize in Sierra Club's 10th Annual Photo Contest.
 One of his books, Pythons of the World, Volume 2: Ball Pythons, was certified as “The Best Animal Book of 2006” by the Independent Publisher Book Awards.

 He also gave hundreds of educational reptile demonstrations and appeared in 1988 on Johnny Carson's Tonight Show.
 In 2011, Barker testified to the United States congressional committee on Government Oversight and Reform on the issues of restrictive regulations and governmental interference imposed on small business.

 Barker is a member of the Boa and Python Specialist Group of the International Union for the Conservation of Nature [IUCN].